Torta: Etymology

+In US English, it is generally understood to be a loanword of Spanish torta ([ˈtoɾta]).

 Cakes

-Latin America
+Latin America and Spain

 In some countries of Latin America, the word torta, in a very common usage, is for sweet cakes (tortes), such as a wedding or birthday cake.
 This meaning is also present in other European languages.
-For example, the Italian torta, German torte or French tarte.
-In Mexico, the sweet cake is normally referred to as pastel, which is also used in other parts of Latin America with this meaning.
+For example, the Italian torta, German Torte or French tarte.
+In Mexico, "torta" refers to a sandwich and the sweet cake is normally referred to as pastel, which is also used in other parts of Latin America with this meaning.
 Huevo en torta (not to be confused with torta de huevo) is a typical pastry from Sobrarbe, Aragon, Spain.
-It could also mean a sandwich made from a bread called bolillo, with a filling of meat and vegetables, which can include beef, cochinita pibil, and many others.

 Philippines

 In the southern Philippines, in the Visayas and Mindanao islands, torta is generally used to refer to small cakes.
-It usually refers to mamón or torta mamón, a native porous sponge cake delicacy that resembles a large cupcake with butter, sugar, and/or cheese on top, traditionally served with sikwate (a thick, hot drink made of ground roasted cacao seeds) for afternoon snack or merienda.
+It usually refers to mamón or torta mamón, a native porous sponge cake delicacy (traditionally made with lard and palm wine) that resembles a large cupcake with butter, sugar, and/or cheese on top, traditionally served with sikwate (a thick, hot drink made of ground roasted cacao seeds) for afternoon snack or merienda.

 Europe

-In Hungarian, Slovak, Slovene, Bosnian, Croatian, Serbian, Swedish, Italian and Macedonian and Bulgarian, it is a word for cake, typically made with layered sponge and cream, chocolate or fruit filling.
+In Hungarian, Polish, Slovak, Slovene, Bosnian, Croatian, Serbian, Swedish, Italian, Macedonian and Bulgarian, it is a word for cake, typically made with layered sponge and cream, chocolate or fruit filling.
 In Portugal, it designates specifically a Swiss roll.